 The Symptoms Of A Running Stress Fracture

-- Don’t be fooled into thinking that you only have a stress fracture if you are unable to run.
-Early on people can often run through the pain of a stress fracture.
-However a little rule is that if it doesn’t feel better as a run progresses it can be a sign of a stress fracture.
-Unlike some stages of certain tendon complaints, not always but typically stress fractures don’t get better through the run, they get progressively worse.
-Eventually with stress fractures they can end up hurting not just during or after running but whilst walking or even when you are not putting any weight on the limb at all.
+- Don’t be fooled into thinking that you only have a stress fracture if you are unable to run due to pain.
+Early on in the life of a stress fracture people can often run through the pain.
+However a guide can be that if it doesn’t feel better as a run progresses, it can be a sign of a stress fracture.
+Unlike many tendinopathy complaints that can appear to loosen during a run, starting off stiff and “freeing up” as the run progress, a stress fracture running not always, but typically do not get better through the run, they commonly get progressively more uncomfortable.
+Eventually as with many injuries the progression of a stress fractures is that they can end up hurting not just during, or after running, but whilst walking, or even when non-weightbearing.

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Diagnosing Running Stress Fractures should consult his or her general practitioner, physiotherapist, sports medicine specialist, orthopedic surgeon or otherwise appropriately skilled practitioner.